octawizard/game-backend/README.md

 * web
 * starter

-To generate the runnable jar type
+To generate the runnable jar, type
-`mvn clean install
+`mvn clean install`
-`

-To run this type
+To run it, type
-`java -jar backend-1.0-SNAPSHOT-jar-with-dependencies.jar`
+`java -jar target/game-backend.jar`